Winding down the Green Line: Councillor Sharp's thoughts

 In an effort to facilitate a step back and pause to the wind-down process, Councillor Sharp brought an amendment for the City of Calgary to work with the Government of Alberta to build the Green Line LRT.
 In the amendment, Councillor Sharp proposed that the Government of Alberta create a working group with representatives from the City of Calgary, the Government of Alberta, and the Government of Canada and that the group would come up with a plan in the next 90 days to speed up the delivery of the Green Line LRT.
 Unfortunately, the amendment failed with a 9-6 vote.
 However, Council approved the working group portion of the alternate recommendation in a motion arising following the wind down vote.

-Councillor Sharp believes that by winding down the project, Council is abandoning the people of Calgary – both those who supported the project and those who did not.
-She thinks that winding down the project is neither financially nor reputationally responsible of Council to approve.
+Councillor Sharp believed that by winding down the project, Council is abandoning the people of Calgary – both those who supported the project and those who did not.
+She thought that winding down the project was neither financially nor reputationally responsible of Council to approve.